raagnair/jbelt/README.md

 # Lambdas
+## uncheck
-**uncheck** -- Takes a Function/Consumer with a checked exception, and turns it unchecked, by wrapping the exception in a RuntimeException.
+Takes a Function/Consumer with a checked exception, and turns it unchecked, by wrapping the exception in a RuntimeException.
 This is useful for cases where you're happy having the program halt if the aforementioned exception is thrown, and don't want to deal with catching the exception or coloring your current method's signature with it.
 This comes especially in handy when dealing with lambdas, because using methods with checked exceptions is impossible and requires you to write out the try-catch block every time.

 Before:
 ```java